cheatcode/nextjs-boilerplate/README.md

 export default publicRoute(Login);
 ```

 For both the `publicRoute()` and `authenticatedRoute()` components, as a second argument (after the component), an options object can be passed.
-Currently, the `pathAfterFailure` option is the only options supported:
+Currently, the `pathAfterFailure` option is the only option supported:

 ```javascript
 import React from "react";